Arlo and Janis by Jimmy Johnson for February 03, 2020

 23. Missing large

-Dr. Whom over 4 years ago
+Dr. Whom almost 5 years ago

 On a serious note, I brought my snoring under control by buying a “wedge” to sleep on.
 They come in different sizes, but I’ve found a couple that pretty much eliminated my snoring unless I‘ve had a drink or two (see below).
 I have one I got from Relax the Back, along with a suitable pillow case.
 Set me back about $150, all told.
 This one is about 7 inches high at its maximum end, & it’s the one I use at home.
 It eliminates my snoring unless I have a bad cold.